alien4cloud/csar-public-library/org/ystia/beats/README.rst

 - **logstash_endpoint**: MetricBeat component may be connected to Logstash.

+****

+**Notes**
-.. note:: MetricBeat component should be connected to at least one of ElasticSearch or Logstash.
+  MetricBeat component should be connected to at least one of ElasticSearch or Logstash.
-.. note:: If MetricBeat component is connected to ElasticSearch, it should also be connected to Consul in order to discover the ElasticSearch cluster.
+  If MetricBeat component is connected to ElasticSearch, it should also be connected to Consul in order to discover the ElasticSearch cluster.
 Exception: if TopBeat is on the same compute than ElasticSearch, Consul is not mandatory.

+****

 Artifacts
 ^^^^^^^^^